 The real issue when it comes to how Jehovah’s Witnesses handle child sex assault accusations and their “two witness” rule is that they are stubbornly adamant about doing things their own way, and refuse to listen to a dissenting opinion.
 No one else can try to explain a different interpretation of the scriptures to them, or point out scriptures they’re ignoring.
 They strongly feel that they, and they alone, have the truth about the bible and scriptures, and no one can tell them anything different.

 The above application of the verses in Deuteronomy, about an exception to the “two witness” rule being applied to cases of rape in isolated areas, is logical and sound and based solely on scripture; it’s not just some random personal opinion or taken from other religious material.
-However, they refuse to consider this, or hear anyone suggest they handle things differently.
+However, JWs refuse to consider this, or hear anyone suggest they handle things differently.

-The hypocrisy of their approach is that Jehovah’s Witnesses always encourage others to “keep an open mind” about the bible and to examine what it says against their long-held beliefs, but refuse to do the same.
+The hypocrisy of their approach is that Jehovah’s Witnesses always encourage others to “keep an open mind” about the bible and to examine what it says against their long-held beliefs, but then they refuse to do the same.
 They are blatantly misapplying and ignoring scriptures, not in a trivial matter, but in cases of sexual assault.
 The scriptures are clear, but unless they arrive at a conclusion on their own, they won’t budge in their own self-righteous stubbornness.

 Please share using the social media below.